SySS-Research/WireBug/README.md

 - SaCLaC: This includes two python programs.
 One for spoofing fake LLDP-MED packets to getting into VoIP VLAN or trigger a DoS by instruct the client to set a VLAN-Tag and one to analyze CDP Information of a PCAP File.

-- DecodeSRTP: This script makes it easy to use the [Cisco Systems' SRTP library](https://github.com/cisco/libsrtp) for decrypting a SRTP-SDES Stream if the AES-Key was extracted from the signalling part.
+- DecryptSRTP: This script makes it easy to use the [Cisco Systems' SRTP library](https://github.com/cisco/libsrtp) for decrypting a SRTP-SDES Stream if the AES-Key was extracted from the signalling part.

 - CrackTheSIP: A simple brute force tool for cracking SIP digest authentication by using a word list.